robric/wiki-contrail-controller/Graceful-Restart.md

 ### Caveats (3.1)
 * GR support in contrail-vrouter-agent is not present.
 It is only in contrail-control, does this take into effect.
 In future releases, GR/LLGR support shall be extended to contrail-vrouter-agent as well thus keeping end-to-end traffic intact during agent restarts.
-* GR/LLGR feature with a peer comes into effect either to all negotiated address-families or to none. i.e, if a peer signals support to GR/LLGR only for a subset of negotiated address families (Via bgp GR/LLGR capability advertisement), then GR helper mode does not come into effect for all of the negotiated address families
+* GR/LLGR feature with a peer comes into effect either to all negotiated address-families or to none. i.e, if a peer signals support to GR/LLGR only for a subset of negotiated address families (Via bgp GR/LLGR capability advertisement), then GR helper mode does not come into effect for any family among the set of negotiated address families